BLACKGHOST115/unfriend-all-discord-python-script-and-ez-to-do/README.md

 ## Disclaimer ⚠

-this script breaks discord <a href="https://discord.com/terms">TOS</a> and can get your account suspended use at your own risk
+this script breaks <a href="https://discord.com/terms">DISCORD TOS</a> and can get your account suspended use at your own risk

 ## what you need
 <ul>